solana-labs/solana/book/src/running-validator/validator-start.md

 ### Enabling CUDA

-By default CUDA is disabled.
-If your machine has a GPU with CUDA installed, define the SOLANA\_CUDA flag in your environment _before_ running any of the previusly mentioned commands
+If your machine has a GPU with CUDA installed \(Linux-only currently\), include the `--cuda` argument to `solana-validator`.

+Or if you built from source, define the SOLANA\_CUDA flag in your environment _before_ running any of the previously mentioned commands

 ```bash
 $ export SOLANA_CUDA=1